FREQUENTLY ASKED QUESTIONS

 What’s a Life Care contract?

 With its mountain backdrop and active senior lifestyle, residences at Grace Ridge represent a sound investment.
-However, the real benefit of your real estate contract is insurance.
 In fact, all North Carolina retirement communities are overseen by the North Carolina Department of Insurance.
 As part of your Life Care contract, you would receive lifetime rights to live at Grace Ridge, even if you can no longer live independently, have health issues or need financial assistance.
 This reassurance is invaluable when planning for life’s unforeseen circumstances and ensuring the health of yourself or a loved one.

 What are the benefits of a Life Care contract?